EmiPiplu/Incrementalinsanity/README.md

 V0.6 After long enough waiting we finally have a full collection of 8 incrementors

 V0.7 "the break your finger update" Now adds the booster. gain a boost to all incrementors when you buy any incrementor

+V0.8 *the return update" or "the im never using version numbers again update" added 2 BP upgrades allowing for a better formula and allowing you to get several BP per prestige.